sbancuz/Appunti/Rational Agents.md

       \end{algorithmic}
     \end{algorithm}
 ```
+>[!example]
-The first Roomba was a simple reflex agent that detected whenever it needed to change direction if there was an obstacle in the way.
+>The first Roomba was a simple reflex agent that detected whenever it needed to change direction if there was an obstacle in the way.

+Simple reflex agents can easily be caught in infinite loops unless the agent can **randomize** its actions.
 ### Model-based reflex agents

-This agent can hold a state that indicate how it should behave.
+The most effective way to handle partial observability is for the agent to keep track of the part of the world it can't see now, that is, the agent should maintain some sort of **internal state** that depends on the percept history.

+Updating this internal state information as time goes by requires two kinds of knowledge:
+- Some information on how the world changes over time called the **transition model** of the world
+- Some information about how the state of the world is reflected in the agent percepts.
+This is called the **sensor model**
 ```pseudo
    \begin{algorithm}
     \begin{algorithmic}